Meld je aan voor onze nieuwsbrief en ontvang een code voor 5% korting in onze webshop!

 |Sandals / rest footwear|

 It can be cold in the evenings.
-Toe-slippers can be comfy but don’t forget you won’t be able to wear normal socks in them.
+Toe-slippers can be comfy but don’t forget you won’t be able to wear normal socks in them (but check out our toe socks).
 You might want to check-out Oofos brand.
 Good for walking, shower, leisure and light-weight.

 |Undies||2||3 or 4||many|